-In recent years, a number of graphic reports have triggered increased awareness of the serious human and labour rights abuses committed in the Thai commercial fishing and seafood processing industries, particularly against migrant workers.
-The Thai Government, industry, workers' organizations and civil society organizations have all stepped up efforts to respond to these abuses.
-This EU-funded ILO project works closely with these partners towards the prevention and reduction of unacceptable forms of work in the Thai fishing and seafood processing sectors.
+In recent years, a number of graphic reports have triggered an increased awareness of the serious human and labour rights abuses committed in the Thai commercial fishing and seafood processing industries, particularly against migrant workers.
+The EU-Funded ILO “Ship to Shore Rights” Project (“Combatting Unacceptable Forms of Work in the Thai Fishing and Seafood Industry”) works closely with partners including the Thai Government, employers' organizations, workers' organizations and buyers towards the prevention and reduction of unacceptable forms of work in the Thai fishing and seafood processing sectors.

 The project addresses 4 core objectives covering the 22 coastal provinces of Thailand, with special focus on Thailand’s key fishing and seafood provinces including Samut Sakhon, Chonburi, Rayong, Chumphon, Surat Thani, Phang Nga, Phuket, Trat, Ranong, Trang, Songkhla and Pattani.

 Project ContactILO Country Office for Thailand, Cambodia & Lao People’s Democratic Republic

 Bangkok 10200, Thailand